 Edge of Comfort

-Emboldened from a successful first long hike after injury, I had high hopes of reaching the alpine lake destination for that day.
+Encouraged from a successful first long hike after injury, I had high hopes of reaching the alpine lake destination for that day.
 Stepping out to hike with total strangers seemed not only possible but a necessary step forward.
 So, I pulled into the parking lot to meet with some of the Washington members of the Women Who Hike group, slung on my pack, and nervously greeted the other early morning arrivals.

 But after some group discussion about how to proceed, one of the women familiar with mountaineering led the others up to the lake, and our trip leader, Lindsey, hiked back down with me.
 After about a dozen nervous apologies, our conversation turned to general chit chat about the outdoors, thru-hiking, the community, and the rock that had dropped into my stomach when we turned down the trail away from the others started to shrink.
-Maybe this kind of acknowledgement that I couldn't do this task was a good thing in a way, and maybe it was OK to not tear myself apart because of it.
+Maybe this kind of acknowledgment that I couldn't do this task was a good thing in a way, and perhaps it was OK to not tear myself apart because of it.

 A few weeks later, I returned to this trailhead for an introduction to trail maintenance course.
-Those patches of slick snow that made my body lurch and tense up were less daunting and I confidently stepped ahead at the front of the group.
+Those patches of slick snow that made my body lurch and tense up were less daunting, and I confidently stepped ahead at the front of the group.
 I was called out on my timid footing during the lone water crossing on this trail by one of the trail stewards, and on the return trip splashed my way across without hesitation.
 He smiled knowingly and with encouragement and my heart lifted.